mearns/build-object-better/README.md

 | constant value    | <code>(string\|number\|boolean\|null\|undefined\|symbol)</code>                                                 | A fixed value that will be used as the value for all properties installed on the build object                                                                                          | `valueSupplier = () => V`                                                                                                                 |

 ## API

+_For more details on the API, see the [detailed API docs](https://mearns.github.io/build-object-better/globals.html#buildobject)_

 ### `buildObject(iterable, keySupplier, valueSupplier)`